 The Nobel Prize in Physiology or Medicine 2016 was awarded to Yoshinori Ohsumi “for his discoveries of mechanisms for autophagy“.

-Nobel Prize In Physiology or Medicine in 2015
+Nobel Prize in Physiology or Medicine in 2015

 The Nobel Prize in Physiology or Medicine 2015 was divided, one half jointly to William C. Campbell and Satoshi Ōmura “for their discoveries concerning a novel therapy against infections caused by roundworm parasites“ and the other half to Youyou Tu “for her discoveries concerning a novel therapy against Malaria“.